Primary hyperparathyroidism is state of high levels of parathyroid hormone due to unregulated overproduction of parathyroid hormone.

 Physiology of Parathyroid Hormone

-Parathryoid hormone is secreted parathryroid glands located in vicinity of thyroid gland in the neck.
+Parathyroid hormone is secreted parathyroid glands located in the vicinity of the thyroid gland in the neck.
 Usually two superior and two inferior glands are present.
-Some times three glands are present, sometimes more.
+Sometimes, three glands are present, sometimes more.
 As many as 12 glands may be present in some persons.

 [Read more about parathyroid gland and normal metabolism and control of parathyroid hormone.]

 Parathyroid hormone or PTH maintains the serum calcium level.

 When the serum calcium level is low, it stimulates secretion of parathyroid hormone.
 The normal level is restored by extracting calcium stored in the bone.
 Parathyroid hormone helps in dissolving bone calcium in the blood by promoting actions of osteoclasts.

 PTH, along with vitamin D, also causes to decrease the calcium excretion in urine by promoting absorption of calcium in renal tubules.

 Conversely, when the serum calcium level is high, there occurs a decrease in parathyroid levels and the excess calcium is excreted and deposited in bone.